US move to shorten COVID-19 isolation stirs confusion, doubt - NewsBreak

 Monday's action by the Centers for Disease Control and Prevention cut in half the recommended isolation time for Americans who are infected with the coronavirus but have no symptoms.
 The CDC similarly shortened the amount of time people who have come into close contact with an infected person need to quarantine.

-The CDC has been under pressure from the public and the private sector, including Delta Air Lines, to explore ways to shorten the isolation and quarantine time and reduce of risk of severe staffing shortages amid the omicron surge.
-Thousands of airline flights have been canceled over the past few days in a mess blamed on omicron.
+The CDC has been under pressure from the public and the private sector, including the airline industry, to shorten the isolation time and reduce the risk of severe staffing shortages amid the omicron surge.
+Thousands of flights have been canceled over the past few days in a mess blamed on omicron.

 “Not all of those cases are going to be severe.
 In fact, many are going to be asymptomatic,” CDC Director Dr. Rochelle Walensky said Monday.
 “We want to make sure there is a mechanism by which we can safely continue to keep society functioning while following the science.”